liferay-search/liferay-docs/en/user/articles/05-setting-up/02-instance-settings/00-intro.markdown

 [TOC levels=1-4]

-Once @product@ is installed, the configuration begins.
+Once @sharepoint@ is installed, the configuration begins.
 Recall that configuration happens at different scopes.
 Here we're covering configuration at the virtual instance scope.
 There's an important difference between the system scope and the instance scope.
 The system scope is the highest level scope you